Rational use of medicines: the provision of medicines and healthcare products in the context of the ongoing healthcare transformation in Ukraine

 "Ukraine needs to continue the practice of using a transparent system of medicine procurement through international organizations, since it allows not only savong money and buying high-quality medicines, but also saving lives of patients with chronic or terminal illnesses", underlined Volodymyr Groysman, Prime Minister of Ukraine.

 The "Affordable Medicines" program was launched in April last year and to date, every third pharmacy in the country releases fully or partially reimbursable prescription drugs to patients with cardiovascular diseases, asthma, or type 2 diabetes.
 Since the program launch, Ukrainian patients received reimbursable medicines upon more than 21 million prescriptions worth almost 1 billion UAH.
-Currently, the Program covers 23 active substances, 239 trade names (INN), 47 of which are released completely free of charge to patients upon a correct prescription.
+Currently, the Program covers 23 active substances (INNs), 239 trade names, 47 of which are released completely free of charge to patients upon a correct prescription.

 "It would be much better to have every pharmacy participate in the program.
 Well, this is the responsibility of the local authorities to really make the "Affordable medicines", guaranteed by the state, more accessible and affordable to patients", added Dr. Ulana Suprun.